 The All-on-4 Dental Implant Procedure uses four implants, with the back implants placed at an angle to take maximum advantage of existing bone.

-Using the NobelGuide computer-aided system, Dr. Gray can plan your surgery exactly, and be certain that your implants are placed precisely so that they will fully support your dentures.
+Dr. Gray may plan your surgery exactly using implant planning software, and be certain that your implants are placed precisely so that they will fully support your dentures.
 This can be done quickly and easily, so that you can leave the same day with fixed, non-removable replacement teeth.

 Traditional approaches to restoring a full arch of teeth usually involved bone grafts, six or more implants, and as many as 18 months of treatment.
 That meant that a patient often would be without any teeth, or with ill-fitting temporary dentures for more than a year.